 We are pleased to welcome Torin Porter as a new artist to the gallery.
 Torin Porter’s sculptures have been exhibited in New England galleries, in New York City, and in public spaces.
 His interactive sculpture installations have been featured at many Phish festivals.
 Growing up, he spent his summers with the Bread and Puppet Theater, and later performed with the MOMIX dance company and the rock band Jane’s Addiction.
 Porter was selected to attend several Vermont Week artist residencies at the Vermont Studio Center, and has taught sculpture classes at The Carving Studio.
 Porter received his B.A in Studio Art from Dartmouth College and lives in northern Vermont.
 See more

 We are happy to welcome Robin Cheung and her paintings and drawings to MGFA!
-Robin's work is inspired by the transformation of objects as they endure through history.
+Cheung's work is inspired by the transformation of objects as they endure through history.
 See more.

 We are happy to welcome the work of Lauryn Welch to MGFA!
 Lauryn is a young woman who is serious about her work, "Since childhood I have been fascinated by the emotional tug of color and pattern.
 Often I am thinking about how color and pattern on the body can form the conception and expression of one’s identity, as it is perceived by the self and by others.
 This became my primary focus after I spent an entire year as a Red “monochromat.”
 Every aesthetic part of my life that had an immediate presence was replaced or altered to be Red.
 For a time, even the food I ate."
 Read More